ElucidataInc/polly-docs/docs/Data Lake Revamp.md

 ![Launching workspace](img/Discover/ORC4.png)

 Data Lake Applications are built on top of data lakes to query and explore relevant datasets.
-We have both proprietary applications used to visualise and analyse specific data types as well as popular open source applications.
+We have both proprietary applications used to visualize and analyze specific data types as well as popular open source applications.

 #### 2.1.2.1 Proprietary applications